-How much does an LLC cost in Hawaii?
+How much does a Hawaii LLC cost?

 It costs $50 to form an LLC in Hawaii.
 This is a fee paid for the Articles of Organization.

 You’ll file this form with the Hawaii Business Registration Division.
 And once approved, your LLC will go into existence.

 Need to save time?
 Hire a company to form your LLC:

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)

 (check out Northwest vs LegalZoom)

 In addition to this LLC filing fee, there are other costs to be aware of when forming a Hawaii LLC (Limited Liability Company).

 Costs to forming a Hawaii LLC